Have any questions?

 How are divisions formed?

-How do kill race tournaments work?
+How do Halo Infinite tournaments on Z League work?

-- The teams with the highest scores win the corresponding prizes.
+- The teams with the highest scores win the corresponding prizes

 Can I make changes to my team or edit teammates after registering?

 As long as registration hasn't closed, you can still make changes to your team.
 You can view the status of and make changes to your upcoming tournament teams here: My Profile